ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/runpipeline.md

 3. Watch the results of your build pipeline run.
 It should complete successfully as in the pictures below.

+    !!! info "How long will your pipeline take to run?"
+        The pipeline run may take anywhere from 10-25 minutes to complete depending on the current system load.
+You can see the progress of your build, as well as if any errors occur, via the UI.
+Thus, by monitoring the UI, you can make sure things are going as planned.

     **Pipeline Run Success View Perspective:**

     ![Pipeline Run View](../images/Part1/PipelineRolloutRunView.png)